 The idea of type a or b personality test is very simple.
 The site users are randomly divided into segments.
 One of the segments remains unchanged - this is the “A” control segment; we assess the effect of the changes made on the basis of the data for this segment.
 Users from the “B” segment are shown the modified version of the site.
 After we compare the results and analyze the data obtained.
 It's simple, isn’t it?
 Let's analyze the details of this process.

-eCommerce A/B Testing Ideas in Shopify
+A/B Testing Ideas to Boost Conversions

 There are several options for testing the hypothesis.